Building information modeling: Interoperability and BIM standards

 As some BIM software developers have created proprietary data structures in their software, data and files created by one vendor's applications may not work in other vendor solutions.
 To achieve interoperability between applications, neutral, non-proprietary or open standards for sharing BIM data among different software applications have been developed.

 Poor software interoperability has long been regarded as an obstacle to industry efficiency in general and to BIM adoption in particular.
 In August 2004 a US National Institute of Standards and Technology (NIST) report conservatively estimated that $15.8 billion was lost annually by the U.S. capital facilities industry due to inadequate interoperability arising from "the highly fragmented nature of the industry, the industry’s continued paper-based business practices, a lack of standardization, and inconsistent technology adoption among stakeholders".

 An early BIM standard was the CIMSteel Integration Standard, CIS/2, a product model and data exchange file format for structural steel project information (CIMsteel: Computer Integrated Manufacturing of Constructional Steelwork).
 CIS/2 enables seamless and integrated information exchange during the design and construction of steel framed structures.
 It was developed by the University of Leeds and the UK's Steel Construction Institute in the late 1990s, with inputs from Georgia Tech, and was approved by the American Institute of Steel Construction as its data exchange format for structural steel in 2000.

 BIM is often associated with Industry Foundation Classes (IFCs) and aecXML – data structures for representing information – developed by buildingSMART.
-IFC is recognised by the ISO and has been an official international standard, ISO 16739, since 2013.
+IFC is recognised by the ISO and has been an international standard, ISO 16739, since 2013.
+OpenBIM is an initiative by buildingSMART that promotes open standards and interoperability.
+Based on the IFC standard, it allows vendor-neutral BIM data exchange.
+OpenBIM standards also include BIM Collaboration Format (BCF) for issue tracking and Information Delivery Specification (IDS) for defining model requirements.